 The strategy also needs to incorporate the assistance of others.
 For example, you need to fully understand how dangerous and challenging cleaning up a hoard can be in most cases.
-Therefore, one type of assistance you seriously must consider reaching out to is a hoard cleanup professional.
+Therefore, one type of assistance you seriously must consider reaching out to is a hoarding cleanup professional.

 In addition, cleaning up a hoard is only part of the battle.
 Absent appropriate professional mental health assistance, the vast majority of hoarders relapse and start the hoarding process all over again.
-In addition, a hoarder should obtain professional assistance in such areas as organization.
+In addition, a hoarder should obtain professional assistance in such areas as an organization.

-If you make the decision to cleanup a hoard yourself, you need to understand the type of personal protective equipment you’ll require for the job.
-The personal protective equipment needed to cleanup a hoard includes:
+If you make the decision to clean up a hoard yourself, you need to understand the type of personal protective equipment you’ll require for the job.
+The personal protective equipment needed to clean up a hoard includes:

 - Smock, apron, or uniform